 It is the must-see in this city.
 Without the Duomo, Milan would not be Milan.
-This impressive Gothic cathedral, the fifth largest in the world, stands in the square of the same name, the Piazza del Duomo, in the heart of the city.
+This impressive Gothic cathedral, the fifth largest in the world, is located in the square of the same name, the Piazza del Duomo, in the heart of the city.

-It took almost six centuries to build and stands out for the beauty of its pinkish-white marble facade, its countless pinnacles and towers crowned by statues, a splendid rooftop that offers the best views of the city (and which you can and should climb), and a Renaissance-style altar inside that apparently houses one of the nails of the Cross of Christ.
+It took almost six centuries to build and stands out for the beauty of its pinkish-white marble facade, its countless pinnacles and towers crowned by statues, a splendid rooftop terrace that offers the best views of the city (and which you can and should climb) and a Renaissance-style altar inside that apparently houses one of the nails of Christ's Cross.

 The Duomo is the most visited place in Milan.
-Getting a fast-track ticket to avoid long lines or one of the tours that will take your visit to the next level are great options to get to know it.
-I tell you everything in my articles about Milan Duomo Tickets and Tours.
-Its hours are: every day from 8.00 am to 7.00 pm (the terrace opens at 9.00 am).
+Getting a fast-track ticket to avoid long lines or taking one of the tours that will enrich your visit is a great way to get to know it.
+I tell you all about it in my articles about Milan Duomo Tickets and Tours.
+Its opening hours are: every day from 8.00 to 19.00 (the terrace opens at 9.00).

-2. Contemplate Da Vinci's 'The Last Supper' at the Santa Maria delle Grazie Church.
+2. See Da Vinci's 'The Last Supper' at the Santa Maria delle Grazie church

 About a 20-minute walk from Piazza del Duomo hides, since 1497, another of Milan's treasures.
-On the wall of the dining room of a former convent of the Dominicans, the Church of Santa Maria delle Grazie, you can admire up close a masterpiece: 'The Last Supper' by Leonardo Da Vinci.
+On the wall of the dining room of a former Dominican convent, the Church of Santa Maria delle Grazie, you can admire up close a masterpiece: 'The Last Supper' by Leonardo Da Vinci.

 To visit 'The Last Supper' it is necessary to book your ticket well in advance or hire a guided tour.
-In this article on Da Vinci’s The Last Supper Tickets and Tours you will find all the information about it.
-Hours of Santa Maria delle Grazie: Tuesday to Sunday from 8:15 am to 6:45 pm.
+In this article about Da Vinci’s The Last Supper Tickets and Tours in Milan you will find all the information about it.
+Hours of Santa Maria delle Grazie: Tuesday to Sunday from 8:15 to 18:45.

-3. Lose yourself in the museums of the imposing Sforzesco Castle
+3. Get lost in the museums of the imposing Sforzesco Castle

-This imposing castle built on the site of a 14th-century fortress, is another of Milan's major landmarks.
+This imposing castle built on the site of a 14th century fortress is another of Milan's major points of interest.
 In 1801 it was demolished by Napoleon, but was rebuilt a century later with the appearance it had during the time of the Sforza, the family that had long ago fought to make it one of the most majestic courts in Italy and to whom it owes its name.

-Today, the Sforza Castle houses dozens of museums, some very interesting as its Pinacoteca, with more than 1,500 works, the Egyptian Museum and the Museum of Furniture, among others.
-Located about a 20-minute walk from Piazza del Duomo, you can visit the castle on your own, aboard a tourist bus, or as part of one of the great tours that run through the city. (link to products).
+Today, the Sforza Castle houses dozens of museums, some of them very interesting, such as the Milan Art Gallery, with more than 1,500 works, the Egyptian Museum and the Museum of Furniture, among others.
+Located about 20 minutes walk from Piazza del Duomo, you can visit the castle on your own, aboard a tourist bus or as part of one of the great tours that run through the city.

 4. Walk through the Vittorio Emanuele II Gallery